ncatlab/nlab-content/pages/4/8/0/1/11084/content.md

   \,.
 $$

-The morphism $d_1$ projects out the top horizontal morophisms:
+The morphism $d_1$ projects out the top horizontal morphisms:

 $$
   d_1